-After recognizing the CBD point, the forwarding plane is responsible for breaking the CBD.
-The CBD exists because a set of flows are using the same traffic class and are traversing a series of switches that now form a loop due to the flow rerouting.
-The buffer dependency is the shared buffer memory of the common traffic class (i.e. switch queue).
-To break the CBD, packets of the rerouted flow need to be forwarded to a separate queue.
-These packets can be identified because they are flowing from a port oriented as an uplink to another port oriented as an uplink.
-Figure 28 illustrates the process of queue remapping within the switch.
-In the example, the remapping of the green flow to an isolated queue will lead the elimination of PFC deadlock.
-The different flows can safely pass-through different queues at the point of a potential CBD.

-ODCC, in participation with many network vendors, conducted tests to verify the deadlock free algorithm.
-The results indicate the effectiveness of the approach [26].
+- of the common traffic class (i.e. switch queue).
+To break the CBD, packets of the rerouted flow need - 2 to be forwarded to a separate queue.
+These packets can be identified because they are flowing from - 3 a port oriented as an uplink to another port oriented as an uplink.
+Figure 28 illustrates the process - 4 of queue remapping within the switch.
+In the example, the remapping of the green flow to an - 5 isolated queue will lead the elimination of PFC deadlock.
+The different flows can safely pass-through - 6 different queues at the point of a potential CBD. - 7 ODCC, in participation with many network vendors, conducted tests to verify the deadlock free - 8 algorithm [24].

-Improving Congestion Notification
+9 Improving Congestion Notification

-A state-of-the-art congestion control mechanism for the RoCEv2 protocols in today's data centers is Data Center Quantized Congestion Notification (DCQCN) [21].
-DCQCN combines the use of ECN and PFC to enable a large-scale lossless data center network.
-Figure 29 shows the three key components of DCQCN; a reaction point (RP), a congestion point (CP) and a notification point (NP).
+- 10 A state-of-the-art congestion control mechanism for the RoCEv2 protocols in today's data centers - is Data Center Quantized Congestion Notification (DCQCN) [19].
+DCQCN combines the use of ECN - 12 and PFC to enable a large-scale lossless data center network.
+Figure 29 shows the three key - 13 components of DCQCN; a reaction point (RP), a congestion point (CP) and a notification point (NP).

-Reaction Point (RP)
+14 Reaction Point (RP)

-The RP is responsible for regulating the injection rate of packets into the network.
-It is typically implemented on the sending NIC and responds to Congestion Notification Packets (CNP) sent by the NP when congestion is detected within the network.
-When a CNP is received, the RP will decrease the current rate of injection.
-If the RP does not receive a CNP within a specified period, it will increase the transmit rate using a quantized algorithm specified by DCQCN.
+- 15 The RP is responsible for regulating the injection rate of packets into the network.
+It is typically - implemented on the sending NIC and responds to Congestion Notification Packets (CNP) sent by the - 17 NP when congestion is detected in the network.
+When a CNP is received, the RP will decrease the - 18 current rate of injection.
+If the RP does not receive a CNP within a specified period, it will increase - 19 the transmit rate using a quantized algorithm specified by DCQCN.

-Congestion Point (CP)
+20 Congestion Point (CP)